Moving to a Lower Tax State

 Published on July 19, 2021

+Are you moving for lower tax rather than a change of scenery?
 If your intent is to relocate to a lower-tax state, it may seem like a no-brainer to move to one that has no personal income tax.
-No!
+Wrong!
 To avoid an expensive misstep, you must consider all taxes that can potentially apply to residents — including sales taxes, property taxes and death taxes.

 Low and High Tax States